 I rarely (I mean almost never) go out of my way to endorse a product of any kind but while considering the upcoming holidays I came across this link I saved a while back.
 I think it would be perfect for the workshop and is a work of art in its own right.
-I can … Continue reading The Chart of Hand Tools

 I cleaned out my recently revamped tote that holds the my key leather working tools.
 It was good to see the bottom of the box again and pull out the non-essential items.
 The less used items have their own canvas tote bag of similar proportions.

 As I sort and cull my tools (and life) I want to share some past projects that may seem too simple to consider.
 I am not always on the path to a handmade life but I’m also never far from it.

 A shaving horse is an invaluable tool if you create or work with odd-shaped objects that are otherwise difficult to clamp or need to constantly move around.
 A horse, in combination with a small bench of the same height can act as a fairly complete workshop that is reasonably portable and adaptable.
 Carpenters, furniture makers, coopers, shoemakers, jewelers, and carvers all have their specific designs and no one type will be the best at everything.
 With a little patience, planning, and luck a great horse can be built for cheap or free with just a very few tools.